ClickHouse/ClickHouse/doc/reference/en/functions/array_functions.rst

 Indexes in an array begin from one.
 Negative indexes are supported - in this case, it selects the corresponding element numbered from the end.
 For example, 'arr[-1]' is the last item in the array.

-If the index goes beyond the array bounds:
-- if both arguments are constants, an exception is thrown.
-- otherwise, a default value is returned (0 for numbers, an empty string for strings, etc.).
+If the index goes beyond the array bounds, a default value is returned (0 for numbers, an empty string for strings, etc.).

 has(arr, elem)
 ~~~~~~~~~~~